stiknoltz/lando-statamic-starter/README.md

 This installer handles the "Install Statamic" section of [this page](https://statamic.dev/quick-start-guide).

-From there you can start working at
+From there you can start working on your new website.